cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 # SIP Event Package for PubSub

 {{!RFC4575}} defines a SIP Event Package {{!RFC3265}} for Conference State.
 A conference participant can subscribe to the event package, and retrieve conferance state information, including information about the conference itsel, and information about other conference participants.
-For a PubSub conference, the <subject> child element of the <conference-description> element can be used to indicate the Topic associated with the conference.
+For a PubSub conference, the "subject" child element of the "conference-description" element can be used to indicate the Topic associated with the conference.

 ## Extensions for PubSub

 ### Maximum number of conference participants

-The <maximum-user-count> element is used to indicate the maximum number of conference participants.
+The "maximum-user-count" element is used to indicate the maximum number of conference participants.
 For an AudioVisual conference, where participants typcially both send and receive media a single element will be enough.
 However, in a PubSub conference, a majority of the conference participants might be either subscribers or publishers.
 There might be a large variation in how many publishers and how mnay subscribers a conference server is able to handle.
-Therefore it could be useful to have separate elements to indicate that, e.g., <maximum-user-count-publisher>
+Therefore it could be useful to have separate elements to indicate that, e.g., "maximum-user-count-publisher" and "maximum-user-count-subscriber".
-and <maximum-user-count-subscriber>.

 This document describes a new SIP Event Package, the SIP PublishSubscribe E